the-reefshark/tp/docs/team/duynguyen24501.md

 * **New Feature**: I implemented the ability to search bugs based on the given query-string via `search` command.

   * What it does: The feature provides the user with the ability to sort out a list of bugs that contain your given input.
   * Justification: This feature improves Kanbug Tracker remarkably since the users now have a direct and fast method to find out a particular bug.
-Without this feature, users might have to manually find out the bug among a very long list of existing bugs, which is very time-consuming.
+Without this feature, users might have to manually find a bug among a very long list of existing bugs, which is very time-consuming.
 Therefore, this saves the users invaluable time, helping them to enhance the efficiency and productivity.

 * **New Feature**: I partially implemented the ability to move a bug to another state via `move` command.